Victor400/movie-explorer/README.md

 | 8.2 | Valid Email Submit | Enter valid email & submit | Confirmation shown, input clears | ✅ / ❌ |
 | 8.3 | Invalid Email Validation | Enter “test@”, submit | Error shown, submission blocked | ✅ / ❌ |

+# Automated Testing

+Automated Test Categories This project includes automated tests that focus on improving the quality and performance of the website.
+The tests are divided into four main categories:

+- Performance Tests "This section showcases the results of the performance tests that evaluate how quickly the website loads and how efficiently it performs under various conditions."
+Image Description: "Performance testing results chart showing load times, performance score, and areas for improvement."
+- Accessibility Tests "The accessibility tests ensure that the website is usable by everyone, including individuals with disabilities.
+This section highlights the website's accessibility score and key improvements."
+Image Description: "Accessibility test results displaying contrast ratios, alternative text, and keyboard navigability checks."
+- Best practices tests ensure that the website follows modern web standards for security, code quality, and maintainability.
+This section showcases adherence to best practices."
+Image Description: "Results of the best practices test, including code quality scores, security vulnerabilities, and compliance with recommended standards."
+- SEO Tests "SEO (Search Engine Optimization) tests evaluate how well the website is optimized for search engines.
+This section highlights SEO improvements to increase visibility on search engines."
+Image Description: "SEO audit report showing key optimizations, such as meta tags, page titles, keyword usage, and mobile-friendliness."

 ## Balsamiq Wireframe
 I used Balsamiq Wireframes to design and visualize the layout of the Movie Explorer application across multiple device types.
 The wireframes helped guide the responsive design for: